heavy-duty/platform/apps/DRILL.INSTALLATION.md

 >> npm i
 ```

 To deploy, you can use whatever you want.
-Let’s illustrate this, here we use: vercel
+Let’s illustrate this, here we use: Firebase and Vercel

+- Firebase for the Web Client.
 - Vercel for the Drill's GithubApp and the Gateway.
-- Firebase for the Web Client.

-**NOTE**: For this guide we’re assuming you already have Vercel configured and logged in.
+**NOTE**: For this guide we’re assuming you already have Firebase and Vercel configured and logged in.

 Make sure you have your solana config pointing to devnet.
 You can verify with this command: